Film Development Board

 The Film Development Board is a government body responsible for the development and promotion of motion picture sector in Nepal.
 The board is under the Ministry of Information and Communication Nepal.

+The highest-grossing Nepali movie of all time worldwide is Purna Bahadur Ko Sarangi (2024), which made history by collecting over रू72.60 crore globally.

+Nepali cinema has seen massive exponential box office growth, driven by unprecedented domestic ticket sales and rapidly expanding international markets (primarily in Australia, the US, the UK, and the Middle East).

+Because complete global box office breakdowns are occasionally estimated differently across international distributors, the following list ranks the top performing films based on the latest available Film Development Board (FDB) tracking and consolidated global collections:

 History

 Film Development Board (FDB) was established on 30 June 2000 by the Government of Nepal according to the Clause 10a of Motion Picture (Production, Exhibition and Distribution) Act amended on 20 November 1991 with the mandate of first, look after the research, planning and development, production, library and archive, film festivals and international relations.
 Second, distribution, exhibition and monitoring and supervision of the films produced for the commercial purpose.